 You can even dye the bleached areas for added color and dimension.

-Before you dump those old grimy clothes, you should see if you can DIY it first!
+Before you dump those old, grimy clothes, you should see if you can DIY it first!
 Have a great day.
 Stay crafty and add this to your list of craft projects.
 The best thing about this home project is that you can use something from your own closet, something you might not have wanted.
 It gives you the chance to revamp it.
-You can experiment with different fabrics too.
+You can experiment with different fabrics, too.
 Hope you enjoyed this tutorial.

 This is cool you should make me one